Skip to content

 • Enhances the overall perception of the home’s scale and detail.

-Core Principles of Modern Home Corridor Interior Design
+What are the Core Principles of Modern Corridor Design Ideas?

 Principle 1: Light & Illusion